parsleyhealth/recruiting/frontend-engineer-interactive/README.md

 6. Management of data, state, and events internally
 7. Code quality:

     * Type, variable, property checking
     * Failing fast, for better debugging
+    * A test or two would be great

 8. Extra polish, concern and care will be noticed

 Less important details:

-* How you host your project.
-This is a frontend-focused position.
-Please consider a simple cheap (or free) static file host like **GitHub Pages**, or **S3**.
 * The language or framework you use.
 Please use whatever you are most comfortable with to finish this.
 (Though I think it might be hard to accomplish the code style and organization objectives above with vanilla JS or jQuery).
-* Tests are great, TDD is great, but that is not a priority.

 ### Delivery of project

-* Please place your finished source code on GitHub
+Please place your finished source code on GitHub, Gitlab, or send as a zipped file to me.
-* Please host your finished application somewhere (GitHub Pages, Heroku, S3 bucket)
-* Email me the repository URL and application URL

-> If for some reason you would rather not have your code or application out in
-> the open, please send me a zip file of the source code and instructions on to
-> launch and view the finished application.

 ### Wrap up